samvratgowda/Samvrat-Gowda-BSE-Portfolio/index.md

 -->
 ## Schematic
 ![Samvrat Gowda](/docs/assets/FirstMilestone.png)
-_Figure 1: This is a schematic made by Tinkercad of my wiring that uses a flex sensor as an input to trigger a buzzer._
+_Figure 1: This is a schematic I made using Tinkercad of my wiring that uses a flex sensor as an input to trigger a buzzer._

 ## Code
 <!--